solenebernard/solenebernard.github.io/content/courses/course1/index.md

 ## Introduction

-In november 1940 in France, the Vichy Government installs the *Service des Contrôles Techniques* in charge of watching French people through their letter correspondences.
-Eve, an employee of the SCT opens an envelop and finds a letter with a music sheet attached.
+In november 1940 in France, the Vichy Government installs the *Service des Contrôles Techniques* in charge of watching French people through their letter correspondences. **Eve**, an employee of the SCT opens an envelop and finds a letter with a music sheet attached.

-My Dearest Bob,
+> My Dearest Bob,

-I would be glad if you could share with me your thoughts about the music I wrote.
+> I would be glad if you could share with me your thoughts about the music I wrote.

-Yours always,
+> Yours always,

-Alice
+> -- <cite>Alice</cite>

 ##### Figure 1 : The five first modified measures of the piece Liebesträume composed Liszt.